MaDHouSe79/mh-cashasitem/readme.md

 # mh-cashasitem
 - This is the best cash/blackmoney item script for your qbcore server.
-- Use cash and or blackmonmey as item for qb-core
+- Use cash/blackmonmey/crypto as an item for qb-core.
-- It also a blackmoney item as option you can use instead of MarkedBills

 # Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)